 - Foraged cocktails, campfire cookery and wild feasting – a chance to fully imbibe a stunning marine landscape.

-- Suitable for novice paddlers with reasonable fitness and who are at ease outdoors (see below for more detail) – full sea kayaking kit, camp gear and tuition are included in the price.
+- Suitable for inexperienced paddlers with reasonable fitness and who are at ease outdoors (see below for more detail) – full sea kayaking kit, camp gear and tuition are included in the price.
 Also suitable for more experienced kayakers wanting to learn more about coastal foraging.
-The paddling guide will contact you to discuss your experience etc before your booking is confirmed.
+To ensure everyone is within their comfort zone on the trip, the paddling guide will contact you to discuss your experience etc before your booking is confirmed.

 Click to listen to a podcast by award-winning travel blogger Kathi Kamleitner about her paddle and forage trip with us in Galloway, and click here to see Kathi’s photo gallery from the trip.

 Booking, Enquiries and Payment are all dealt with by Adventure Carrick – phone and email details here.
 Once you have made contact, paddle guide Chris will get back to you to talk you through what is involved answer any questions and discuss how your level of paddling experience and fitness will fit the format, before your booking is confirmed.

 Galloway Wild Foods Gift Vouchers can be used towards this event – please quote your voucher code on booking.